JupiterOne-Archives/docs-old/docs/jupiterone-data-security.md

 remediation of an issue.

-You can review our published [security model][security-model] and corresponding [policies and procedures][security-psp] for more details on our operational and infrastructure security.
+You can review our published [security model][security-model] and corresponding [policies and procedures][security-psp] for more details on our operational, infrastructure, and software development security.

 [security-model]: https://security.lifeomic.com/psp/model/
 [security-psp]: https://security.lifeomic.com/psp/